dsxmachina/rfm/README.md

 - [X] Basic Preview Engine for images without adding extra dependencies
 - [X] Basic shell operations (move, delete, rename, touch, mkdir) on files and directories
-- [ ] Multiple Tabs with separate histories but a shared clipboard to move files around
 - [X] Easy "cd" mode with smart autocompletion
 - [X] Searchable panels + highlight items matching search patterns
 - [x] Syntax highlighting in text previews
 - [ ] Bulkrename with smart security checks
 - [ ] Undo-Stack, that can undo every operation of the file-manager (even delete and other shell operations)
-- [ ] config for custom shell commands
+- [ ] config for custom shell commands / invoking external programs
 - [x] basic interaction with archives
+- [ ] execution of external commands (like zip and tar) in a separate thread